juyingnan/vccf/docs/readme.md

 **(B)**
 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/11.png" alt="alt text" title="image Title" />

-Histogram of distance of immune cells(CD68, T helper, T killer, and T reg) to nearest endothelial cell.
-3D distance tends to be much shorter (3D was capped at 1000 µm for visualization).
+Histogram of distance of immune cells (CD68, T helper, T killer, and T reg) to nearest endothelial cell.
+3D distance tends to be much shorter (distance was capped at 1000 µm for visualization).
 The average distance of the nearest endothelial cell to immune cells in 3D was approximately half that found in 2D (~56 µm vs 108 µm on average).
 Two sample Kolmogorov-Smirnov test was performed to confirm that there is statistically significant difference between the 2D and 3D distributions for total immune cell counts (D =0.43, p-value <2.2e-16).

 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/13.png" alt="alt text" title="image Title" />